SurveyGuardian/SurveyGuardian/README.md

 ## Installation of the plugin
-To install the plugin, simply zip all the files in the folder "SurveyHunterProtection" and upload the zip-file in the LimeSurvey plugin back-end.
+To install the plugin, simply zip all the files in the folder "SurveyGuardian" and upload the zip-file in the LimeSurvey plugin back-end.
 It is then automatically activated and ready to use.

 ## Good to know